Milan, Washington: Geography

 Milan is a rural community located along the Burlington Northern Railroad in northern Spokane County.
 The Little Spokane River flows through flows through the community.
 U.S. Route 2 runs north-south about a mile and a half west of Milan.
 Nearby communities include Elk, 5 miles upstream from Milan, and Deer Park, 7 miles to the west.
 Spokane, the region's largest city, is 23 miles to the south along U.S. Route 2.

-The community is located in a thin but deep valley that rises from 1,800 feet along the Little Spokane River up to 2,638 feet at the summit of Milan Hill just southeast of the town site.
+The community is located in a thin but deep valley that rises from 1800 ft along the Little Spokane River up to 2638 ft at the summit of Milan Hill just southeast of the town site.
 The foothills and mountains in the Milan area are part of the Selkirk Mountains.

 Milan is served by the Riverside School District.
 The schools are located just outside of town at the intersection of U.S. Route 2 and Deer Park-Milan Road.